+Today, an alarming number of Christians are becoming nonreligious, turning to secular ideologies.
 With the fall of communism, coerced atheism has fallen rapidly.
 But voluntary atheism and other forms of voluntary non-belief are clearly on the rise-particularly in America and the UK.
 According to Gallup, more than 9 in 10 Americans still answer "yes" when asked the basic question, "Do you believe in God?"-a statistic virtually unchanged from the 1940s.
 But when asked about the absolute certainty of their belief, the number drops to the 70-80 percent range.
-A 2008 Gallup poll showed that about 6 percent of the U.S. population believes definitively that no God exists (39 percent for the UK, where humanist organizations have flourished for decades).1
+A 2008 Gallup poll showed that about 6 percent of the U.S. population believes definitively that no God exists (39 percent for the UK, where humanist organizations have flourished for decades).
+Another way to view this is to consider that almost half of the adult population of America-some 114 million-is now unchurched, meaning they have not attended a Christian church service in the past 6 months.
+Of this number, one quarter are identified as skeptics, meaning they are either atheist or agnostic.
+11

 The question is, has the decline of Christianity contributed to a rise in atheism?
 It appears so.
-According to a 2008 ARIS study, Christianity in America (and the UK) is not threatened by other religions, but by a growing denial of religion in general.2 This would suggest that atheism's growth is to some degree based on the ongoing decline of Christianity.
-As demonstrated by this booklet, there is a growing perception that Christianity has lost its effectiveness; increasingly, Christians are becoming nonreligious-and at least some are "converting" to atheism.
+According to a 2008 ARIS study, Christianity in America (and the UK) is not greatly threatened by other religions, but by a growing denial of religion in general.
+This would suggest that atheism's growth is to some degree based on the ongoing decline of Christianity.
+As demonstrated in this booklet, there is a growing perception that Christianity has lost its effectiveness; increasingly, former Christians are becoming nonreligious-and at least some are "converting" to atheism.
 However, research indicates that most atheists are not "converts" from any religion; rather, they have always rejected religion in general because of its insistence on a Supreme Being.

 Interestingly, a number of studies reveal that many atheists deny the existence of God while actually indulging in some kind of formal religious practice-usually Buddhism, Hinduism, Taoism, or a related philosophical worldview.
-Many do so as a way of connecting with their culture-all the while being atheist.
+Many do so as a way of connecting with their culture-all while being atheist.

 This suggests that there is an intrinsic need in humans to connect with "something spiritual."
 Such an "inherent longing" may explain the recent growth of "atheist churches" in the UK and America.
-The following reports shed light on this bizarre movement wherein adherents are obviously intent on satisfying a vague but discernable spiritual need.